Jschuetzle/CSDS338-Labs/Week5-C.md

 }
 ```

 You would write this definition of the struct in the global context of the program, like how you would with a function.
-Notice, when you define a variable to be a struct, you must include the `struct` keyword, because it isn't simply a `Student`, rather it is a struct Student`.
+Notice, when you define a variable to be a struct, you must include the `struct` keyword, because it isn't simply a `Student`, rather it is a `struct Student`.
 Just like in Java, if we want to assign values to struct members, we can do so using the **dot operator**.

 ```
 int main(){
   struct Student jackson;

+  //assignment of data members
   strcpy(jackson.name, "Jackson Schuetzle");
   jackson.age = 20;
   jackson.grades = (int *) malloc(4*sizeof(int));